-Ireland’s ‘Young Scientist’ competition has had many brilliant winners since its start in 1965.
-Here we look at five previous winners who have set the world on fire.
+Ireland’s ‘Young Scientist’ competition has had many brilliant winners since its inception in 1965.
+Here we look at five previous winners who set the world on fire.

 Patrick Collison (above)

 Limerick native Patrick Collison won the competition in 2005 at the tender age of 16.
-With success under his belt and ambition in his heart, he moved to the US and, at the age of 19, sold his first software company, Auctomatic (which he founded with his younger brother John) for €3 million.
-Not bad for someone who [legally] couldn’t buy a beer in the States at the time.
-Not content with being two of the youngest self-made Irish millionaires ever, the Collison brothers (main image) then founded Stripe, an online payments company now valued at over $9 billion.
+With success under his belt and ambition in his heart, he moved to the US and sold his first software company, Auctomatic (which he founded with his younger brother John) for €3 million.
+He was 19 years old.
+Not content with being two of the youngest self-made Irish millionaires ever, the Collison brothers then founded Stripe, an online payments company now valued at over $9 billion.
 The brothers are on course not only to change the way people pay for things online but to help more SMEs sell online and usher in the era of global mobile commerce.

 The first ever Young Scientist winner hasn’t done too badly for himself either.
 After winning the inaugural trophy way back in 1965, by building a working model of the human stomach, Kildare native John Monaghan ended up moving to California when the biotech industry was still in its infancy.
 Here, he founded Avigen Inc. As CEO of the firm, he raised nearly a quarter of a billion dollars in financing, and the NASDAQ-listed company is now a global leader in the US pharmaceutical industry.